We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Study the lock screen carefully

 If the lost phone’s owner has saved emergency contact details in their device, you can access these friends from the lock screen.
-On an iOS device, tap the Emergency link in the lower left corner, then choose Medical ID.
-If you’ve picked up an Android phone, tap Emergency then Emergency Information.
+On an iOS device, swipe up from the bottom or press the Home button to open the passcode screen, tap the Emergency link in the lower-left corner, and choose Medical ID.
+If you’ve picked up an Android phone, swipe up from the bottom of the screen, tap Emergency call and then View emergency Information.
 If you see an emergency contact listed, get in touch with them to find out whose phone you’ve found.

 While you’re at it, you should probably add emergency contacts to your own phone’s lock screen—just in case.
-On an iPhone, open the Health app and tap the Medical ID button followed by Edit.
-On Android, you can find the relevant screen by opening Settings, choosing Users & accounts, and selecting Emergency information.
+On an iPhone, go to the Settings app, tap the Health app entry, touch Medical ID, and then Edit.
+On Android, you can go to the Personal Safety app, tap the cog icon in the upper left corner of the screen, and set up your emergency contacts.

 Ask a digital assistant

 Once you’ve accessed Siri or Google Assistant, try saying “Call mom,” “Call home,” or another command that might access one of the phone’s owner’s contacts.
-Siri also has a trick that Google Assistant doesn’t: Ask “Whose phone is this?” to bring up contact details for the owner.
+Siri also has a trick that Google Assistant doesn’t: Ask “Whose phone is this?” to bring up contact details for the owner, if they’ve provided them.

 Take a photo